wp-plugins/hotspots/readme.txt

 The drawing of the heap map is done using HTML5 canvas.
 AJAX is used to send information about mouse clicks to the server in the background.

 Tested using Google Chrome v23, Firefox v10 and Internet Explorer v9.

+If you find any bugs, or have any enhancement ideas, please e-mail danielpowney@gmail.com.
+The next release may include drawing options for filtering IP addresses, browsers and specific web pages.

 == Installation ==